Edward Clarke (barrister)

 Sir Edward George Clarke, KC (15 February 1841 – 26 April 1931) was a British barrister and politician, considered one of the leading advocates of the late Victorian era and serving as Solicitor-General in the Conservative government of 1886–1892.
-His legal career included representing Oscar Wilde in his disastrous prosecution of the Marquess of Queensberry for libel, and representing the plaintiff in the "baccarat case", during which Sir Edward cross-examined the Prince of Wales.
+His legal career included unsuccessfully representing Oscar Wilde in his disastrous prosecution of the Marquess of Queensberry for libel, and unsuccessfully representing the plaintiff in the "baccarat case", during which Sir Edward cross-examined the Prince of Wales.
 He was a member of the anti-women's suffrage movement.

 Background and early life

 Clarke was the son of J. G. Clarke of Moorgate Street, London.
 He was educated at King's College London.
 In 1859 he became a writer in India Office, but resigned in the next year, and became a law reporter.
 He obtained a Tancred Scholarship in 1861, and was called to the bar at Lincoln's Inn in 1864, joining the Home Circuit.